vyos/vyos-documentation/docs/contributing/build-vyos.rst

 ============

 The Linux kernel used by VyOS is heavily tied to the ISO build process.
-The file ``data/defaults.json`` hosts a JSON definition of the kernel version used ``kernel_version`` and the ``kernel_flavor`` of the kernel which represents the kernel's LOCAL_VERSION.
+The file ``data/defaults.toml`` hosts a TOML definition of the kernel version used ``kernel_version`` and the ``kernel_flavor`` of the kernel which represents the kernel's LOCAL_VERSION.
 Both together form the kernel version variable in the
 system: